 Apache Server Logs

-Apache server logs are stored in the directory at /var/log/httpd/.
-The default filenames for the access and error logs are access.log and error.log, respectively.
-However, you can change these names in the virtual host configuration file.
+Apache server logs are crucial for monitoring and troubleshooting.
+They are in /var/log/httpd/ by default; the standard filenames are access.log for access logs and error.log for error logs.
+However, you can customize these filenames in the virtual host configuration file.

 <VirtualHost *:80>